EddieHubCommunity/open-source-practice/README.md

 ## Hacktoberfest Practice Pull Requests

-Repository for you to raise a Pull Request to **practice** open-source! 🎉
+Repository for you to raise a Pull Request to **practice** open-source ! 🎉

 ### Add your name to the alphabetical list and, optionally, a link to your GitHub account (in alphabetical order below your letter too)